mortdeus/goblin/README.md

 While this code is definitely inspired by plan9's tools, these tools are not a direct c to go source **port** of the original plan9 tools.

-All goblin code is written from scratch the ground up, Therefore goblin software is not legally tied the Lucent Public License, or any other licenses that plan9/inferno software has been licensed and distributed under.
+All goblin code is reimplemented a new code from the ground up, Therefore goblin software is not legally tied the Lucent Public License, or any other licenses that plan9/inferno software has been licensed and distributed under.